Palvenok/PLib/README.md

-# Pattern library for Unity
+# Utility library for Unity
 Tested and packed in Unity3D 2021.3.15f1
 ## Tablet
 - [ObjectPool](#objectpool)